-EU says Facebook confirmed data of Europeans Was Improperly Shared
+EU Says Facebook Confirmed Data Of Europeans Was Improperly Shared

 According to Reuters, the unauthorized use of data from citizens of Europe was confirmed by an EU executive.
-In addition, the EU Commission confirmed within the report it had received a letter from Facebook late Thursday and was investigating the issue further.
+In addition, the EU Commission confirmed within the report that it had received a letter from Facebook late Thursday and was investigating the issue further.

 This latest development will only amplify the problem and scandal behind the data breach.
 Facebook, since the suspension of Cambridge Analytica and the subsequent media reports about the data leak, has lost more than $100 billion in market value in the past ten days alone.

-“Facebook confirmed to us that the data of overall up to 2.7 million Europeans or people in the EU to be more precise may have been improperly shared with Cambridge Analytica,” a commission spokesman confirmed.
+“Facebook confirmed to us that the data of overall up to 2.7 million Europeans or people in the EU to be more precise may have been improperly shared with Cambridge Analytica,” a commission spokesman confirmed.”

 The letter that was sent to the EU explained that the company was undergoing efforts to take the necessary steps to adequately mitigate the situation.